Video Link: https://vimeo.com/291312923

 There is a growing sedentary lifestyle emerging in the information age.

-Fast food, processed food, and restaurant food which are often fatty, low in nutrition combined with the sedentary lifestyle of a growing segment of the population is wreaking havoc on global testosterone levels.
+Fast food, processed food, and restaurant food which are often fatty, low in nutrition combined with the sedentary lifestyle of a growing segment of the population are wreaking havoc on global testosterone levels.

 Dr. Daniel Shoskes